 Any object that is used to threaten, harm, or harass another may be considered a weapon.
-This includes but is not limited to padlocks, pens, pencils, laser pointers, and jewelry as set forth by Board policy 5772 - Weapons
+This includes but is not limited to padlocks, pens, pencils, laser pointers, and jewelry.
+5772 - Weapons

 6. Knowledge of dangerous weapons or threats of violence